KT Corporation: Satellite Services

 KT has operated the Koreasat fleet of satellites since 1995.
 Some of these satellites have been sold to Asia Broadcast Satellite while KT Corporation continues to provide some satellite services.

 Global business

 Bangladesh

 On April 27, 2017, KT announced the launch of a 'GiGA Island' in Bangladesh, the result of multilateral partnerships with the Bangladesh government, international organizations, public institutions, and non-governmental organizations (NGOs).
 KT connected the Moheshkhali Island to the inland areas by installing the wireless network technology ‘GiGA Microwave’ and used copper-based KT's providing giga-level internet solution ‘GiGA Wires’ to circulate network traffic within the island.
-With the ‘GiGA Microwave’, the island could successfully receive 500Mbit/s internet service, and the ‘GiGA Wire’ enables the island's internet speed at the most 100Mbit/s.
+With the ‘GiGA Microwave’, the island could successfully receive 500 Mbit/s internet service, and the ‘GiGA Wire’ enables the island's internet speed at the most 100 Mbit/s.
 This enabled more than 30% of the residents in Moheshkhali to communicate with the world through high-speed internet.